jdittrich/userNeedResearchBook/text/communicateResults.md

 ## First things first

 Structure documentation in a way that puts the essential information first.
 A simple rule of thumb is this: If a reader stops early at some point, they should already know the most crucial information.
 If the documentation is structured in a different way, it can happen that after reading half of it, the most crucial information has not delivered.
 Also, it is motivating to deal with documents that put important matters first.
-One can read e.g. the summary in the beginning and then decide that this is the needed information and continue – or discard the document and don't waste time.
+One can read e.g. the summary in the beginning and then decide that this is the needed information and continue—or discard the document and don't waste time.

 ## Don't make it hard to understand
 <!-- TODO: Translator-Metaphor: User to audience? -->